patrickmlong/rsite/content/authors/admin/_index.md

 I'm passionate about combining data with curiousity to make healthcare better for everyone.

 I also enjoy supporting aspiring analytics professionals with their career goals.
+Feel free to reach out :)